LUPAMBULUS

 The importance of a saint as a patron saint and role model?

 The question of the significance of St. Wolfgang as the patron saint of the town in the late Middle Ages has not previously been the subject of an art project.
 However, a closer look reveals exciting questions: Was he a guiding figure for the people in a time full of upheaval?
 To what extent was his art of living anticipated?
-Did he become a role model for a way of life whose values, goals and actions should also inspire one's own life in order to be healing, redeeming [from sins] for the soul, as it were?
+Did he become a role model for a way of life whose values, goals and actions should also inspire one's own life in order to be healing and redeeming [from sins] for the soul, as it were?

 Longing for a new order

-In the late Middle Ages, the cult of St. Wolfgang spread like wildfire, giving him the pathos of a European figure of light.
 A look back at the time of the invocation of St. Wolfgang in Wintringen gave an idea of how social problems, which were also influenced by poverty and power-political eruptions such as the Peasants' Wars at that time, still have a socio-political relevance today in a different form.
 Similar to the present day, the period from the end of the Middle Ages to the 17th century was characterized by upheaval and a changing world order.
-Driven by pressing issues, topics such as humanity, human rights, abuse of power, inequality and solidarity were already being discussed at the time.
-As if renewed, this search movement continues to tie in with current challenges.
-Fears of death, poverty, illness, war, but also the loss of meaning and purpose in earthly life continue to play a decisive role in people's emotional state.
+Even then, pressing issues revolved around topics such as humanity, human rights, abuse of power, inequality and solidarity.
+To this day, this search movement continues to be linked to current challenges.
+Fears of death, poverty, illness and war, as well as the loss of meaning and purpose in earthly life, continue to play a decisive role in people's emotional state.

 Transformation through the language of art